AFC Fylde: History

 The club was formed by the amalgamation of Kirkham Town and Wesham in 1988, adopting the name of a previous club that had played in the West Lancashire League in the years immediately before World War I. The new club assumed Kirkham Town's place in Division One of the West Lancashire League.
 In 1989–90 they finished bottom of the division and were relegated to Division Two.
 After three seasons in Division Two they were promoted in the 1992–93 season after finishing third, only to be relegated again in 1994–95.
 The following season they finished as runners-up in Division Two, losing only two league games all season, and were promoted back to Division One.

-The West Lancashire League was re-structured in 1998 with Division One renamed the Premier Division.
+The West Lancashire League was restructured in 1998 with Division One renamed the Premier Division.
 After finishing fourth in successive seasons in 1997–98 and 1998–99, the club then dominated the Premier Division for a number of years, finishing as champions in seven out of the eight seasons between 1999 and 2000 and 2006–07, the only blip being 2002–03 when they were runners-up.
 In the 21 months between January 2003 and October 2004, the club did not lose a match in any competition.
 The run finally ended when they lost a league match, 1–0 to Dalton United.
 In April 2006 the club completed a hat-trick of consecutive victories in the Lancashire Amateur Shield cup final when they beat fellow West Lancashire League side Charnock Richard 2–0 at the County Ground in Leyland, the club's fourth Shield victory in six years.
 As the nominated representatives of the Lancashire FA, the club also won the Northern Counties Cup in 2004–05, 2005–06, and 2006–07.